fassko/fassko.github.io/_posts/2020-10-31-swiftui-launch-screen.md

 ![Info.plist Launch Screen Dictionary options](/assets/img/swiftui-launch-screen/launch-screen-info.plist.png)

-Now let's go over all of these options and how we can use them to set up our Launch Screens.
+Now let's go over all of these options and learn how we can use them to set up our Launch Screens.

 ## Background color